Portman Group: Campaigns

-These campaigns have been strongly criticised by, amongst others, Professor Ian Gilmore of Royal College of Physicians and Professor Martin Plant of the University of the West of England, both noted alcohol harm experts, as not only ineffective but even favourable to the alcohol industry.
+These campaigns have been strongly criticised by, amongst others, Professor Ian Gilmore of the Royal College of Physicians and Professor Martin Plant of the University of the West of England, both noted alcohol harm experts, as not only ineffective but even favourable to the alcohol industry.

 Public Health England was attacked by Martin McKee and others for giving unwarranted credibility to the drinks industry by involving Drinkaware in their Drink Free Days campaign in 2018.
 Professor Ian Gilmore resigned from his position with the agency when they refused to break the connection.